THE DOVER WAR MEMORIAL PROJECT

 The accident occurred on the Longmoor Military Railway in Hampshire, which was used to train servicemen for railway operations.
 The section involved was single-track, and a steam passenger train from Liss travelling towards Longmore collided head-on in foggy weather with a special works train travelling in the opposite direction from Longmore.
 None in the passenger train, carrying around 20 soldiers and civil staff, were injured but on impact the rear of diesel pulling the permanent way train rose up and fell back onto the box van travelling behind it, into which the following waggon also ran.
 There were 19 soldiers travelling; six were killed and eight were injured.
 James survived the crash, but, without regaining consciousness, died from a fractured skill in Cambridge Hospital, Aldershot - the same hospital where he had been born on 6 March 1935.

-James was the son of Mrs Hamerton, from 4 Saxon Street, and Sergeant D A Bryant of the West Yorkshire Regiment.
-His two older brothers were also serving; Sergeant Ronald Bryant in the West Yorkshires and Sergeant Peter Bryant in the Royal Engineers.
+James was the son of Mrs Hamerton, from 4 Saxon Street, left, and Sergeant D A Bryant of the West Yorkshire Regiment.
+His two older brothers were also serving; Sergeant Ronnie ("Ron") Bryant in the West Yorkshires, who was injured the same year, and Sergeant Peter Bryant in the Royal Engineers.

 A former Duke of York's School boy, James was in sports teams at school and continued his interest afterwards, being a member of the Railway Training Squadron cross-country team and also participating in the Army Rifle Shooting Championships.
 He had joined the Royal Engineers in 1953, after having served for three years on the Trinity House Pilot Cutters at Dover.
 He gained training as a railway surveyor at Chatham and then served for seven months in Egypt with the 10th Railway Squadron before returning to the UK in the May before his death.

 James was 21 when he died.
-James funeral service was held at the chapel of the Duke of York's School, and he is now buried at St James cemetery, Dover.
+His funeral service was held at the chapel of the Duke of York's School, and he is now buried at St James cemetery, Dover.
+James' grave is close to the World War II service burials.

 The soldiers who died were: